shawnmuldrew/frontend-nanodegree-map-project/README.md

 Displays a marker for each station on the Metro Line.
 Clicking on a marker highlights the marker on the map, brings up a information window with the next three train arrival, and shows a picture of the station.

+### Filter

+The station list can be filtered by using the Filter input box.
+If the currently selected station is filtered off the map, the current station is reset to null (initial state).

 ### Edmonton Transit API